 While visiting Paris, we rested our heads at Maison Souquet — a boutique hotel with a hidden bar and colorful past.
 As a former brothel during the Belle Epoque, the atmosphere is over the top opulent.
 We arrived on a cold, rainy afternoon.

-After unpacking, the Boy and I headed down to partake in an aperitif in the boudoir ambience.
-With a, “Bonjour Monsieur”, I was handed a cocktail menu with a list of devilishly delicious sounding concoctions.
+After unpacking, the Boy and I headed down to partake in an aperitif in the boudoir ambiance.
+With a “Bonjour Monsieur”, I was handed a cocktail menu with a list of devilishly delicious sounding concoctions.
 The first two listed under Les Belles Horizontales caught my eye — because when champagne is involved…well, plus ça change.
-I settled on Elisa…an elixir of vanilla vodka, Lillet, passion fruit and champagne float.
+I settled on Elisa…a passion fruit cocktail with Lillet Blanc, vanilla vodka, and a champagne float.

 Although my recipe is not quite Maison Souquet perfection, after some trial and error, it’s pretty darn close.
 I hope you enjoy it as much as I do.

 • In a shaker, mix passion fruit puree, Lillet Blanc, and vanilla vodka over ice.

 • Shake for 15-20 seconds or so to get it good and cold.

 • Fill glass with a bit of crushed ice and strain shaker contents into a glass.